 Talk to the photographer.

 Most of the time many of the contract details can be negotiated, added, amended or removed altogether after discussing with the photographer.
 If after reading the contract fully, you are uncomfortable with the details, I suggest that you simply discuss any items with the photographer before signing.
-Most photographer will listen to your individual concerns and will consider making the changes to the contract.
-Of course any such changes should be done in writing.
+Most photographers will listen to your individual concerns and will consider making the changes to the contract.
+Of cours,e any such changes should be done in writing.

 Ultimately a good contract informs and protects both you and the photographer and acknowledges that all parties clearly understand what is expected from one another.

 Simply put, I view My Everglow Photography contract as a simple confirmation that everyone is on the same page.

 I hope you found this post informative and just a little easier to navigate than an actual contract.
 Right?!